 Small Robot Company harnesses the power and precision of robots and Artificial Intelligence (AI) to improve the way that food is produced and minimise chemical usage.
 It will make farms more profitable, and increase yield and efficiency, through using small robots instead of tractors.
 Its farmbots Tom Dick and Harry will plant, feed and weed arable crops autonomously, with minimal waste.

 Its prototype Tom monitoring robot is already developed and in field trials on 20 farms across the UK, including the National Trust Wimpole Estate.
 This prototype embodies all the core technology needed for Small Robot Company’s farmbot family.
 This includes autonomy, geolocation, obstacle avoidance, navigation and the ability to accurately position objects on a map within 2 centimetres.

 “We’re developing our technology at phenomenal pace.
-Just one year on from our foundation, we are already geared up to deliver early prototypes for trial in 2019,” said Sam Watson Jones, co-founder of Small Robot Company and a fourth generation Shropshire farmer.
+Just one year on from our formal foundation, we are already geared up to deliver early prototypes for trial in 2019,” said Sam Watson Jones, co-founder of Small Robot Company and a fourth generation Shropshire farmer.
 “This will entirely change what’s possible on the farm, and how we think about farming.
 When we can not only understand a farmer’s field on a plant by plant basis, but we can also take action at that level, a completely different farming system becomes possible.
 Farming will be able to produce an abundance of food with minimal negative environmental impacts.”

 Robot showcase: Harry